stb-tester/stb-tester/README.rst

     the area to ignore.

 save_frame(buf, filename)
-    Save a gstreamer buffer to the specified file in png format.
+    Save a GStreamer buffer to the specified file in png format.

+    Takes a buffer `buf` obtained from `get_frame` or from the `screenshot` property of `MatchTimeout` or `MotionTimeout`.

+get_frame()
+    Get a GStreamer buffer containing the current video frame.

 class MatchResult
     * `timestamp`: Video stream timestamp.